-- Use simple, short sentences.
-A person who has memory loss is likely to remember the last thing that has been said. - Make sure that the lighting is sufficient for the person to see you and, if wearing glasses, that they are clean. - Make sure that unnecessary noise is reduced.
+- Make sure that the lighting is sufficient for the person to see you and, if wearing glasses, that they are clean. - Make sure that unnecessary noise is reduced.
 A person who has dementia will have difficulty concentrating on too many things at once.
-Sounds like the TV, washing machine, vacuum cleaner etc can be very distracting. - Avoid too many closed questions (questions which require a 'Yes' or 'No' answer) you might always get "No"!
-Instead of asking 'Would you like a cup of tea?' which might be declined - even though you know the person is thirsty - try something like 'I'm just going to make a cuppa - do you fancy a biscuit with yours?'. - If the person you care for doesn't understand what you are saying, try getting the message across in a different way. - As the dementia progresses, the person may become less able to start a conversation, so you may have to start taking the initiative. - In conversation, use familiar names and family phrases and jokes that the person has known for a long time.
+Sounds like the TV, washing machine, vacuum cleaner etc can be very distracting. - Avoid too many closed questions (questions which require a 'Yes' or 'No' answer) - you might always get "No"!
+Instead of asking 'Would you like a cup of tea?' which might be declined even though you know the person is thirsty - try something like 'I'm just going to make a cuppa - do you fancy a biscuit with yours?'. - If the person you care for doesn't understand what you are saying, try getting the message across in a different way by using photographs or objects. - As the dementia progresses, the person may become less able to start a conversation, so start taking the initiative. - In conversation, use familiar names and family phrases and jokes that the person has known for a long time.
 This can give a person a frame of reference for communication when everything else seems hard to grasp.